Police Academy

 Dinner

-1:00 pm – Afternoon session devoted to moot court proceedings with practice in giving testimony; study of Book of Rules, practice in making reports, lectures on handling fires, thieves, pickpockets, murderers, and so on.
+1:00 pm – Afternoon session devoted to moot court proceedings with practice in giving testimony, study of the Book of Rules, practice in making reports, lectures on handling fires, thieves, pickpockets, murderers, and so on.

 5:00 pm – Adjournment at